Scarlet fever: History

 In 1906, Austrian pediatrician Clemens von Pirquet postulated that disease-causing immune complexes were responsible for the nephritis that followed scarlet fever.

 Bacteriophages were discovered in 1915 by Frederick Twort.
 His work was overlooked and bacteriophages were later rediscovered by Felix d'Herelle in 1917.
 The specific association of scarlet fever with the group A streptococci had to await the development of Rebecca Lancefield's streptococcal grouping scheme in the 1920s.
 George and Gladys Dick showed that cell-free filtrates could induce the erythematous reaction characteristic of scarlet fever, proving that this reaction was due to a toxin.
 Karelitz and Stempien discovered that extracts from human serum globulin and placental globulin can be used as lightening agents for scarlet fever and this was used later as the basis for the Dick test.
 The association of scarlet fever and bacteriophages was described in 1926 by Cantacuzène (Ioan Cantacuzino) and Bonciu.

 There was a widespread epidemic of scarlet fever in 1922.
 Among the victims of this epidemic was Agathe Whitehead.

 An antitoxin for scarlet fever was developed in 1924.
 The discovery of penicillin and its subsequent widespread use significantly reduced the mortality of this once-feared disease.
 The first toxin which causes this disease was cloned and sequenced in 1986 by Weeks and Ferretti.

 The incidence of scarlet fever was reported to be increasing in countries including England, Wales, South Korea, Vietnam, China, and Hong Kong in the 2010s; the cause had not been established as of 2018.
 Cases were also reported to be increasing after the easing of restrictions due to the COVID pandemic that started in 2020.

 The Dick test

 The Dick test, developed in 1924 by George F. Dick and Gladys Dick, was used to identify those susceptible to scarlet fever.
 The Dick test involved injecting a diluted strain of the streptococci known to cause scarlet fever; a reaction in the skin at the injection site identified people susceptible to developing scarlet fever.
 The reaction could be seen four hours after the injection, but was more noticeable after 24 hours.
 If no reaction was seen in the skin, then the person was assumed not to be at risk from the disease, having developed immunity to it.
+This was widely considered a major therapeutic breakthrough, and it brought the Dicks significant celebrity, including a nomination for the Nobel Prize.

 Otto Kalischer wrote a doctoral thesis on scarlet fever in 1891.